-In Citizenship, students are encouraged to take an interest in topical issues, to learn about their rights and responsibilities, to investigate laws, justice and democracy, and to respect different cultures and identities as set out in the end of Key Stage 3 statement for Citizenship and the guidelines for Citizenship at Key Stage 4.
-Within these concepts the processes of critical thinking, decision making, working with others, self development, enterprise and taking informed and responsible action will be encouraged.
+Pupils will have the opportunity to learn about key British Values such as rights and responsibilities, to investigate laws, justice and democracy, and to respect different cultures and identities.
+Within these concepts the processes of critical thinking, decision making, working with others, self-development, enterprise and taking informed and responsible action will be explored.

 The Personal Development curriculum draws on statutory guidelines whilst also addressing the needs of our local community.
 In addition to the below topics, pupils will explore careers education and Relationship and Sex Education in each year.

 In year 7 pupils get the opportunity to explore issues surrounding settling into school life such as anxiety and resilience, friendships, bullying, road safety and health & hygiene.

 In year 8 pupils investigate living a healthy life, examining smoking, eating disorders and self-harm; making the right choice – the justice system and family conflicts; and exploring business.

 In year 9 pupils get the chance to debate current legal issues such as the legalisation of drugs and knife crime; developing financial awareness; and tolerance in our diverse society.

 In years 10 and 11 pupils will consider addiction looking at gambling and alcohol addiction, future choices as well as exploring stress (including examination pressures) and how to manage stress effectively.